-Note 4 to our consolidated financial statements for the year ended April 30, 2020 includes a summary of our significant accounting policies.
+Note 4 to our consolidated financial statements for the eight month period ended December 31, 2020 and the year ended April 30, 2020 includes a summary of our significant accounting policies.

 The preparation of financial statements requires management to use estimates and assumptions that they believe are reasonable based upon the information available.
 These estimates and assumptions affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting periods presented.
 These estimates and assumptions are subject to inherent risk of uncertainty and actual results may differ from these estimates and assumptions.